chaitanyadjx/InGARSS2026/README.md

 ## Introduction

-Website for IEEE something...
+Website for InGARSS // 2026...
-Itr6 is the newest version.
+itr6 is the newest design version.

 ## Issues of project